maximnl/mais/docs/overview.md

 * we could increase frequencies of data updates and diversify data flows.
 When it was necessary, time series data could easily be exchanged via Azure SQL database and consumed by PowerBI or Excel directly and at a high performance,
 * Eventually we migrated MAIS based and rather complex reporting environment from SSAS/EXCEL rails to PowerBI and Azure SQL database in less than 2 month.

-All of this would not be so special if we did not hear stories about data management projects/migrations running out of time and budget.
-Even when completed and having the users with an access and excessively available reporting tools, having well written data warehouse documentation, having highly skilled reporting team -  there was no adoption guarantee.
-If some essential information became missing over time, or numbers did not add - it was overall hard to search in a complex environment.

-Before MAIS, essential business information was not available out of the box but required filtering because products/workflows did not match exactly the way the operations were planned and executed.
+Before MAIS, essential business information was not available out of the box but required filtering.
+The data context of products/workflows transactions did not match well the operational context - how the work was planned and executed.
 Reporting software required data to be from the same source in order to be presented on one chart/table.
 We could not easily match what we wanted with the reporting functionalities despite excessive knowledge.
 When filtering was done in one report, it had to be repeated in another.
 When calculations over one measure were developed, the same calculations had to be repeated over another measure.
 While making a single source report was not an issue, combining and keeping consistent reporting elements across multiple reports was challenging.
 Much time was spend on analysing and finding the differences.
 There seemed to be a better way.

 MAIS would not be possible without a great collaboration with the business and ICT.
 A unique situation of developing at the business for the business gave incredible insights.
 We are thankful to all business users involved for their patience, feedback and positive energy.
 We think many reporting teams may benefit from our experience and a generic, scalable approach.
 MAIS makes the life of planners, forecasters, reporting teams members and operational managers so much easier.
 We will continue spending a great portion of efforts on further development and support of new MAIS community members.
 New modules, useful data and fixes will serve all the members, making them more successful and making their reports more rich, analytical, beautiful.